pulumi/pulumi-tf-provider-boilerplate/CONTRIBUTING.md

 # Contributing to Pulumi

-Do you want to hack on Pulumi?
+Do you want to contribute to Pulumi?
 Awesome!
 We are so happy to have you.

 Please refer to the [main Pulumi repo](https://github.com/pulumi/pulumi/)'s [CONTRIBUTING.md file]( https://github.com/pulumi/pulumi/blob/master/CONTRIBUTING.md) for details on how to do so.